-Tonkatsu Sauce vs Worcester Sauce vs Chuno Sauce
+Tonkatsu Sauce vs. Worcester Sauce vs. Chuno Sauce

-“Tonkatsu (豚カツ)” is the Japanese pork cutlet featuring its crispy deep-fried breadcrumb covering, which usually comes with shredded cabbage on a plate and is eaten with “Tonkatsu sauce (とんかつソース)”.
+Tonkatsu (豚カツ) is the Japanese pork cutlet featuring its crispy deep-fried breadcrumb covering, typically accompanying shredded cabbage, and eaten with Tonkatsu sauce (とんかつソース).

-Bulldog Worcester Sauce vs Tonkatsu Sauce vs Chuno Sauce
+Bull-Dog Worcester Sauce vs. Tonkatsu Sauce vs. Chuno Sauce

-Bull-Dog Tonkatsu Sauce and Worcester Sauce
+Bull-Dog Tonkatsu Sauce & Worcester Sauce

-Regarding Tonkatsu sauce, Worcester sauce, and Chuno sauce, the Japanese company “Bulldog Sauce (ブルドックソース)” has a large market share, so here I will compare their brown sauces.
+Regarding Worcester sauce, Tonkatsu sauce, and Chuno sauce, the Japanese company Bull-Dog Sauce (ブルドックソース) is well-known with a top market share.

 Worcester Sauce (ウスターソース)